finbourne/identity-sdk-csharp/sdk/docs/AuthenticationApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<AuthenticationApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<AuthenticationApi>();

             try
             {
+                // uncomment the below to set overrides at the request level
+                // SupportRolesResponse result = apiInstance.GetSupportRoles(opts: opts);

                 // GetSupportRoles: Get mapping of support roles, the internal representation to a human friendly representation
                 SupportRolesResponse result = apiInstance.GetSupportRoles();
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));